Lynchburg

 About

-Though Lynchburg did not formally exist during the American Revolution, many Patriots who served from Bedford and Campbell Counties made their lives in what would later become our city.
-Lynchburg was also a major player in the towns that pushed the newly independent nation of America into it’s own.
+Though Lynchburg was not officially incorporated until after the Revolution, many Patriots who served from Bedford and Campbell Counties made their lives in what would later become our city.
+The ferry played a critical role in the transportation of arms and supplies along the James.
+Lynchburg also served as a major city in the development of our new nation.

 Local Events